AndrewGroebe/MusicPlayer/README.md

     "genre": ROCK
   }
 ```
-Relevant resources can be found using this information (mp3 file found by concatenating .mp3 on to the title)
+Relevant resources can be found using this information (mp3 file found by concatenating .mp3 on to the title).

+This project will likely remain intentionally unfinished as it is merely proof of concept.